ttkorhonen/e3pages/docs/kb/training/workbook/13_working_with_e3_conda.md

 * `require`

 Create the `e3-dev` environment with those packages.
-If you have other depencies, like `asyn`, install them as well.
+If you have other dependencies, like `asyn`, install them as well.

 ```console
 [iocuser@host:dev]$ conda create -y -n e3-dev epics-base require compilers make tclx